Frequently Asked Questions

 - How many people can participate in a Challenge?

-During our Beta, we are limiting our Challenges to 200 participants.
+We are currently limiting our Challenges to 300 participants.
 Unfortunately, if there are already 200 participants, you will have to wait for a new challenge to join.
 We are working hard to soon allow for a larger number of Challenges and participants.

 - Can I join Challenges even after they have already started?